karlmdavis/rps-tourney/dev/work-log.md

     * Continued implementing `CustomRememberMeServices.loginSuccess(...)`.
         * Fixed `EmbeddedServer` to handle WARs correctly (I think), instead of only just Maven projects.
         * Things still aren't working, but that was definitely a problem, so we're one step closer.
 I think I need to investigate getting injection going in my tests without using `spring-test`.
 Just a thought.

+### 2014-07-24, Thursday

+* Was busy with work yesterday and just forgot to work on this.
+* 0.25hh: [Issue #20](https://github.com/karlmdavis/rps-tourney/issues/20): Building out webapp to allow gameplay.
+    * Continued implementing `CustomRememberMeServices.loginSuccess(...)`.
+        * Spent some time researching.
+Looks like I'll have to roll my own mock-free Spring injection provider.
+Should probably be a JUnit `@Rule`.